Rsalas3000/Advanced_ML_Graph_Neural_Networks/IntentGC/README.md

+# IntentGC Implementation
+I have modified the GraphSAGE aggregator of the KGAT implementation to accept a custom IntentGC implementation with better convolution.
+To run this, use the last-fm command below with alg_type graphsage and layer size [64,64,64].

-# Knowledge Graph Attention Network
+# MODIFIED Knowledge Graph Attention Network
 This is our Tensorflow implementation for the paper:

 >Xiang Wang, Xiangnan He, Yixin Cao, Meng Liu and Tat-Seng Chua (2019).
 KGAT: Knowledge Graph Attention Network for Recommendation.
 [Paper in ACM DL](https://dl.acm.org/authorize.cfm?key=N688414) or [Paper in arXiv](https://arxiv.org/abs/1905.07854).
 In KDD'19, Anchorage, Alaska, USA, August 4-8, 2019.